 This suggests that John was a resident of Newport, or that he enlisted there, but given that there were two young Atcherley men named John who were probably living in the Newport area in 1914 this does not confirm his identity.
-(There was also a much older John Atcherley, the son of Henry and Mary Atcherley who was born in 1855, but unless he lied about his age – and then some – he can almost certainly be ruled out as he was 59 in 1914.)
 The young John Atcherleys were both living within three or four miles of Newport in 1911, and just two miles away from each another .
 One was a son of Henry Atcherley and was born at Knutton in Staffordshire on 21 September 1893; the other was a son of Henry’s brother Samuel Atcherley and was born at Forton in Staffordshire in 1896 and baptised there on 27 December that year [10, 11, 12].

 Brothers in arms